 - The drive to recycle lithium-ion batteries, Chemistry World article.

 - The Faraday Institution, powering Britain’s battery revolution.
+Find out about Faraday Institution PhD positions.

 - Watch out for the Behind the Lab Specs interview series to find out more about people working in the battery sector and how they got there.